Approval and Inspection requirements - Classes 1a, 10 and 10a

 Before booking your final inspection, make sure:

-- All stages of work have been inspected and passed
+- All stages of work have been inspected and passed.
+FCRC will not accept a form 3

 - Plumbing systems are fully installed, operational, and compliant